Hotel Le Morgane

 There is an enormous range of off-piste and back-country skiing in the Chamonix ski area including the famous Vallee Blanche itinerary for which you do need a guide.
 Most of the ski hire shops have touring skis and off-piste equipment available for hire.

-The selection of restaurants up the mountain could be better but this is largely because lots of people ski one area in the morning, lunch at resort level and then move to a different area in the afternoon.
+The selection of restaurants up the mountain could be better but this is largely because lots of people ski in one area in the morning, lunch at the resort level, and then move to a different area in the afternoon.
 Our tops tips for the mountain restaurants are La Bergerie du Plan Praz which is at Plan Praz mid-station; Plan Joran in Argentiere, Le Chalet de Charmillon in the Le Tour area; Les Vielles Luges in Les Houches and for good food and amazing views go to Le 3842 at the top station of the Aiguille du Midi.

 There are also outdoor markets several times a week in Chamonix selling fruit & vegetables, local produce from France and Italy as well as clothes and craft items.